 Homosexuality has been legal in Latvia since 1992, and the age of consent has

-rights.
+rights a couple of years ago.
 Bounded by Estonia, Russia, Lithuania and Belarus, local lads - who can

 boast defected ballet legend Mikhail Baryshnikov amongst their number - speak